MailCore/mailcore2/build-android/README.md

 - Copy shrinked `mailcore2-android-4.aar` to android project and test it on real devices

 ## Troubleshooting
+- Don't download libetpan / libmailcore as zip, but `git checkout` them.
+Then seeing all your modifications is way easier when opening both folders in CLion.
 - Openssl can't be downloaded: adapt letter in version based on latest release in https://ftp.openssl.org/source/ or https://ftp.openssl.org/source/old/1.0.2/
 - Compile openssl 1.0.2u with NDK 17 and libsasl 2.1.26
 - Compile openssl 1.1.1k with NDK 20 and libsasl 2.1.27